- Information

-It’s about ‘using your existing resources - what you already have and do - differently to get more out of them’ via making simple and subtle changes that could just make that difference to yourself.
+Before you cry, ‘I’m too busy to do anything else!’, this isn’t about doing more or extra things.
+This is about using what you already have and do, differently, to get more out of them via making simple and subtle changes that could just make that difference between maintaining, or even improving your mental health, and struggling.

 These are your body’s ‘non-verbal communications’ that are telling you something – clues that something’s amiss and a cue to do something - or at very least pause, stop and think about what’s going on for you and what to do, now or later.